 When Glenn Blicht talked about “tickets,” it wasn’t about a concert or a ball game.
 At least one businessman who had dealings with him learned the hard way.
 Last Friday, July 26, Blicht, president of Local 164 of the International Longshoremen’s Association (ILA), was arrested and then charged in Manhattan federal court with one count each of honest services fraud and receipt of bribes from an unnamed employer in return for a promise to back away from filing union arbitration complaints against the company.
 Following his arraignment, he was released on a $100,000 bond.
 He’s due back in court on August 26.
 The employer already has pleaded guilty.
-The arrest follows an investigation by the FBI and the U.S. Labor Department’s Office of Inspector General.
+The arrest follows an investigation by the FBI, the IRS and the U.S. Labor Department’s Office of Inspector General and Employee Benefits Security Administration.

-Glenn Blicht, now 57, a resident of Wilton, Conn., has served as an officer of the Ridgefield Park (Bergen County), N.J.-based ILA Local 164 in … Read More ➡
+Glenn Blicht, now 57, a resident of Wilton, Conn., has served as an officer of the Ridgefield Park … Read More ➡

 There are few workplaces in this country that can match the shipping terminal when it comes to wage and hour fraud – especially if the dockworkers are unionized.
 Back in December, Columbia Export Terminal in Portland, Oregon filed a lawsuit in U.S. District Court for the District of Oregon against the International Longshore and Warehouse Union and more than 150 of its members, accusing them of participating in a conspiracy to inflate their on-the-clock time in a variety of ways.
 The schemes allegedly cost the terminal over $5 million.
 The union, the suit reads, “organized and orchestrated the scheme to submit falsified time sheets.”
 A court spokesperson told National Legal and Policy Center yesterday afternoon that the case remains active, though a pretrial hearing has yet to be scheduled.